gaoyixiong/academic-homepage/content/authors/admin/_index.md

 I have a broad interest in theoretical computer science.
 Currently, I am focusing on combinatorial optimization problems, especially scheduling problems.

 I am highly involved with Competitive Programming.
 I was a contestant in 2014 - 2024, winning several gold medals.
-I also served as the chief judge and set problems for multiple official contests.
+I also served as the chief judge for multiple official contests.